MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-premium-forecasting.md

 - Purchase a Dynamics 365 Sales Insights license or start a trial to use advanced Sales Insights features.

 - Enable forecasting.
-To learn more, see <!--note from editor: Shouldn't this link go to the main topic, configure-forecast?
-Seems like a nicer jumping-off point.-->[Enable forecasting](https://docs.microsoft.com/dynamics365/sales-enterprise/enable-forecast).
+To learn more, see [Enable forecasting](https://docs.microsoft.com/dynamics365/sales-enterprise/enable-forecast).

 ## Features available in predictive forecasting